 Channel - III: Processor - Wholesaler - Retailer - Consumer

-The net price received by the processor was highest in Channel II (Rs.
-142 per kg).
-Marketing cost was the highest in Channel III (Rs.
-145 per kg), as this channel involved multiple intermediaries.
-The profit margin was also highest in Channel III (Rs.
-332 per kg).The price spread was Rs.
-477 per kg in Channel III, indicating the highest markup due to the presence of wholesalers and retailers.
-The price paid by consumers was also highest in Channel III (Rs.
-616 per kg).[10]
+The net price received by the processor was highest in Channel II (INR 142 per kg).
+Marketing cost was the highest in Channel III (INR 145 per kg), as this channel involved multiple intermediaries.
+The profit margin was also highest in Channel III (INR 332 per kg).The price spread was INR 477 per kg in Channel III, indicating the highest mark-up due to the presence of wholesalers and retailers.
+The price paid by consumers was also highest in Channel III (INR 616 per kg).[10]

-In Channel II, the retailer’s net margin was Rs.
-186 per kg.
-In Channel III, the it was slightly lower at Rs.
-154 per kg.
-Marketing costs in Channel II were Rs.
-61 per kg, while in Channel III, they were Rs.
-36 per kg.
+In Channel II, the retailer’s net margin was INR186 per kg.
+In Channel III, it was slightly lower at INR 154 per kg.
+Marketing costs in Channel II were INR 61 per kg, while in Channel III, they were INR 36 per kg.
 In Channel I, the market margin was the lowest since consumers directly purchased from the processor.

 The processor's share was highest in Channel I (74.87%), compared to 32.49% in Channel II and 22.56% in Channel III.
-The price spread was Rs.
-47 in Channel I, Rs.
-295 in Channel II, and Rs.
-477 in Channel III.
+The price spread was INR 47 in Channel I, INR 295 in Channel II, and INR 477 in Channel III.
 Channel I had the highest marketing efficiency (2.98), making it the most efficient channel.
 Channel III had the lowest marketing efficiency (0.29), primarily due to the involvement of multiple intermediaries.
 [1,7]

 Based on marketing costs and efficiency, Channel I (Processor → Consumer) was found to be the most efficient channel for marketing jackfruit chips in the study area.
 It offered the best marketing efficiency, lowest price spread, and highest share for the processor.
 In contrast, Channel III, despite higher margins and prices, was less efficient due to its longer chain of intermediaries.[12]